In the spirit of sharing strong opinions, I figured I’d write a post about relationships. A note to self kinda thing.

 Step 1: Get comfortable being single.
 Dating is a huge waste of time and energy.

 Step 2: If you find somebody really cool (smart and interesting), jump in and love them like crazy.
 Do this a few times.
+Understand the mechanics of infatuation.

-Step 3: Optimal stopping theory.
+Step 3: Understand optimal stopping theory.

 Here are the key things that you need to look for…